qooxdoo/qooxdoo/docs/cli/contrib.md

 If you are starting a new qooxdoo project and you plan on publishing it as a contrib library, the CLI is there to help you.
 Please proceed as follows:

 1. Create a new empty repository on GitHub (it shouldn't contain a readme).

 2. Clone that repository to your local machine, open a terminal and `cd` into the repository's folder

 3. Execute `qx create <library namespace> --type contrib`.
 You will be asked for more information on the contrib library.
+When asked to provide the output directory for the application content, enter "." (dot) so that no subdirectory is created. `Manifest.json` and the `source` folder should be at the top level of the repository.

-4. Work on the library and, if possible, provide a running demo application in the `demo/default` folder.
+4. Work on the library and, if possible, provide a running demo application in the `demo` folder.

 5. When ready, publish your new contrib (see below).

 ## Publish new versions of contrib libraries